crspybits/SMSyncServer/README.md

 1. Giving end-users permanent access to their mobile app data,
 1. Synchronizing mobile app data across end-user devices,
-1. Reducing data storage costs for app developers/publishers, and
+1. Reducing data storage costs for app developers/publishers,
-1. Allowing sharing of data with other users.
+1. Allowing sharing of data with other users, and
+1. Cross-platform synchronization (e.g., iOS, Android).

 More detailed characteristics of the SMSyncServer: